Thorium/FsHockey/README.md

 # The FS Hockey League

 A retro-style ice hockey game for Windows, inspired by Solar Hockey (1990-1992).
-Written in F# with Windows Forms.
+Written in F# with Windows Forms, but there is also a MonoGame branch available.

 ## Requirements